Mr-Conos/Finger-Count/README.md

 # Finger-Count

-Count how many fingers you are holding up using AI
+Count how many fingers you are holding up using AI *(For a bigger project)*

+### How To Use

+Download and run the file `FingerCount.py`.
+From there, put your right hand up and the AI will display how many fingers your are holding.

 ### Credits